kjolley/BIGSdb_documentation/administration.rst

 * disable_access - if set to true, this user is completely barred from access.
 * modify_users - allowed to add or modify user records.
-They can change the status of users, but can not revoke admin priveleges from an account.
+They can change the status of users, but can not revoke admin privileges from an account.
 They can also not raise the status of a user to admin level.
 * modify_usergroups - allowed to add or modify user groups and add users to these groups.